 At the bottom, the third Kanban is a little different.
 It is the personal dashboard of a single team member.
 On it, each card is a task coming from, possibly, multiple projects at a higher level.

-With SAM9000’s APM, you manipulate each Kanban separately, but the software keeps everything in sync and reschedules everyone's dashboard constantly, using Artificial Intelligence.
+With SAM9000’s Kanban, you manipulate each Kanban separately, but the software keeps everything in sync and reschedules everyone's dashboard constantly, using Artificial Intelligence.

-This synchronization is why you need a specialized APM software; it is difficult to do manually with standard multi-Kanban software like Asana and others, but not impossible.
+This synchronization is why you need a specialized AP software; it is difficult to do manually with standard multi-Kanban software like Asana and others, but not impossible.

-Then, the first step is to prioritize all projects, or more accurately, to review all priorities, because in APM, priorities might change every day, sometimes more often in some businesses.
+Then, the first step is to prioritize all projects, or more accurately, to review all priorities, because in AP, priorities might change every day, sometimes more often in some businesses.

 Here, we mean priorities strictly for projects, not the order or priorities of tasks within each project.
 In other words : should project gamma be worked on a little more than project delta?
 And less that project epsilon?